pixielabs/cavy-native-reporter/README.md

 ## Reporting to Native Tests

 ### iOS XCTest (Objective C)
-`CavyNativeReporter` has a method `onFinishWithBlock` that you can call from your native tests.
+##### `onFinishWithBlock`

-`onFinishWithBlock` takes a block with a single argument, which is the report object from Cavy.
-The block is called as soon as the test report is available from Cavy and the report has the following structure:
+Call `onFinishWithBlock` from within your native code and pass in a block taking the single argument, `report`.
+Your block will be called as soon as the test report is available from Cavy.

 The `report` argument passed to the block is an `NSDictionary` with the following structure: